 WHAT IS CONTACT DERMATITIS?

 Contact dermatitis is a condition where the skin becomes sore, red, itchy, or swollen after contact with an irritant or allergen.
-These reactions are not life-threatening or contagious, but they may be uncomfortable or embarrassing.
+These reactions are not life-threatening or contagious, but are uncomfortable or embarrassing.
 Contact dermatitis is very common.
-However, it is also very difficult to diagnose because reactions are usually delayed, making it harder to determine their cause.
+However, it is also very difficult to diagnose because reactions are usually delayed, making it harder to find their cause.

 SYMPTOMS OF CONTACT DERMATITIS

-Symptoms of contact dermatitis will usually occur on the areas of your skin that were directly exposed to the offending substance – under your watchband or where you touched the poison ivy, for example.
+Symptoms of contact dermatitis will usually occur on the areas of your skin that were directly exposed to the offending substance.
 However, some reactions do not follow this trend.
-One example: you use sunscreen on your whole body, but only your face may react.
-Also, if the offending substance is an oral medication, food, flavoring, etc., your reaction site may be less predictable.
+For example. you use sunscreen on your whole body, but only your face may react.
+Also, if the offending substance is an oral medication, food, flavoring, you can’t predict the reaction.

 It is important to note that reactions can occur immediately, after several hours or days, or only after years of exposure.
 Also, different types of contact dermatitis and different contact allergens and irritants will cause different types of symptoms.